This No-Bake Gluten Free Oreo Icebox Cake comes together quickly and is really easy to prepare. It makes a great make-ahead summer dessert!

 I used regular homemade whipped cream with this recipe, but if you want to take a couple extra steps, try it with my White Chocolate Ganache Whipped Cream – it would be heavenly!
 For the cookie layer, I use gluten free chocolate sandwich cookies in this to make it gluten free.

 If you don’t need it to be gluten free, feel free to use regular Oreos.
-And if you’re looking for a grain free version, try this with some almond flour chocolate chip cookies for a fun twist.
 Enjoy!

 be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – i love seeing what you make!